Image 1 of 5

 Created among the Dan people of Liberia and western Côte d’Ivoire, this mask reflects a moment when tradition and innovation met.
 Dan masks are typically carved from wood and used in masquerades where spirits—known as gle—appear in human form to guide, protect, judge, and entertain the community.
 Here, the artist chose metal for the face, likely brass or a copper alloy obtained through regional trade.
 Metal was valuable.
 It was powerful.
 It caught light differently than wood.
 When worn in performance, this face would not simply sit in shadow—it would glow.

 The eyes are perfectly circular and fully pierced, creating a direct, penetrating gaze that feels both watchful and otherworldly.
-The high arched brows frame them dramatically, giving structure and intensity to the expression.
+The high-arched brows frame them dramatically, lending structure and intensity to the expression.
 Below, the mouth is carefully articulated—full, slightly open, and strongly defined, with pronounced lips that project subtly from the face.
 This shaping suggests breath, voice, and presence.
 In Dan belief, a controlled yet powerful expression signals spiritual authority.
-This mask does not exaggerate—it concentrates energy.

 The braided fiber coiffure hugs the head in thick cords, reinforcing the sculptural silhouette, while below, a heavy fiber beard cascades downward, terminating in small metal bells.
 These bells are essential.
 As the masked dancer moved, they would ring—announcing the arrival of a spirit and adding rhythm and authority to the performance.
 The mask was meant to be seen, heard, and felt.

 Metal Dan masks are rare.
 They were not made in quantity, and they were not created for tourists.
 In fact, early Western buyers generally favored carved wood.
-A mask like this likely began as a special commission—perhaps for an important individual or association—using prized imported material to signal distinction and status within the community.
+A mask like this likely began as a special commission—perhaps for an important individual or association—made with prized imported materials to signal distinction and status within the community.

 For those seeking a piece that is both visually arresting and deeply rooted in tradition, this Dan metal mask is more than collectible—it is unforgettable.
 Custom stand included.